Aluminium Scaffold TowerAluminium Scaffold Tower

 StepEvidence typeHow output uses it

-Collect wording, working height, context, and route-priority cue.Input normalizationMaps shorthand wording, including “aluminium scaffolds”, “aluminium scaffolding”, “aluminium scaffold towers”, and “aluminium scaffold suppliers”, to the same canonical URL before deciding route fit.
+Collect wording, working height, context, and route-priority cue.Input normalizationMaps shorthand wording, including “aluminium scaffolds”, “aluminium scaffolding”, “aluminium scaffold towers”, “aluminum scaffold for sale”, “aluminium tower scaffolding for sale”, and “aluminium scaffold suppliers”, to the same canonical URL before deciding route fit.

 Apply numeric band checks and condition branching.Deterministic rulesReturns supported, boundary, or manual-review state with explicit next action.